Consent

 What is consent?

 Giving consent means giving your permission to take part in research.
-If you are asked to consider this, you’ll need to know what it means and how it works as it's a legal requirement.
+You’ll need to know what consent means and how it works.
+This is a legal requirement.

-The information provided on this page relates to the laws in England around consent.
-Wales, Scotland and Northern Ireland will be different.
+The information provided on this page relates to the laws around consent in England and Wales.
+There may be differences in Scotland and Northern Ireland.

-• whatever the type of research, anyone who is involved will be treated with respect
+• every person involved in any research will be treated with respect

 • when you take part, research is not being done to you, but with you